-Note L - Other Post-Employment Benefits other than Pensions
+Note K - Other Post-Employment Benefits other than Pensions

-Plan description and benefits provided
+Plan description, benefits provided and funding policy

 The District administers an Other Post-Employment Benefit (OPEB) Plan, a single-employer defined benefit plan.
 The District's OPEB Plan provides medical and dental insurance and supplemental Medicare insurance for eligible retirees and spouses through the District's group health insurance which covers both active and retired members.
 The OPEB plan does not issue a publicly available report.
-No assets are accumulated in a trust that meets the criteria in paragraph 4 of Statement 75.
+The District began making contributions to a California Employer's Retiree Benefit Trust (CERBT) during the year ended June 30, 2019.